perlin-network/wavelet/site/docs/smart-contracts.md

 ## Invoking Smart Contract Functions

-As you might have noticed, our smart contract defines a function `on_money_received`.
-How would we invoke this function?

-Every smart contract function is invoked by creating and publishing a smart contract invocation transaction.
-Within your transaction, you would specify the name of the function you wish to invoke, and also optionally specify an arbitrary function binary payload.
+Smart contract functions may be invoked by creating and publishing a smart contract invocation transaction.
+Within the transaction, you would specify the name of the function you wish to invoke, and optionally specify an arbitrary function binary payload as well.

 The payload in this case is a series of bytes representative of a list of input parameters to be passed on to your smart contract function upon invocation.

 Given that smart contracts are much like any other accounts, apart from providing an arbitrary function binary payload, you may also send/delegate some amount of PERLs to the smart contract as well.

+The PERLs
-The PERLs in this case would be deposited into the balance of the smart contracts account.
+in this case would be deposited into the balance of the smart contracts account, rendering the transaction to operate similarly to a typical `Transfer` transaction.

 ### Payload Format

-To construct the binary payload you wish to pass on to your transaction, all you need to do is follow these simple rules.
+To construct the input parameters you wish to pass on to your transaction into a binary payload, all you need to do is follow these simple rules.

-1. List out your typed parameters.
-Have all integer-typed parameters be little-endian encoded into bytes, and all variable-sized arrays be length-prefixed with an unsigned little-endian 32-bit integer.
+1. Have all integer-typed parameters be little-endian encoded into bytes, and all variable-sized arrays be length-prefixed with an unsigned little-endian 32-bit integer.
-2. Concatenate the bytes of your parameters up together, and there you have it: your binary payload.
+2. Concatenate the bytes of your parameters up together.

-What you would then do is take your function binary payload, and create a transaction with tagged to perform a `Transfer` operation, whose operational payload is encoded as follows:
+To create your transaction, you would then take your binary payload, tag your transaction to perform a `Transfer` operation, and encode the transactions payload according to the specification below:

 | Field | Type |
 | ----- | ---- |